Mon April 28 2008 — e-mail Manfred — e-mail Hasna — sound of Mali, Jimmy Yacouba Soubeiga

 Via Kati and Kita where they stop us to pay a council tax of 1,000 Fcfa (1,5 Euros).
 Stupid tax.
 But then why not.
 Finances those round abouts.
 Past Kita onto dirt roads.
 The dust is really what we all will suffer from once in Senegal, not just Dan and Dave.
 But scenery is beautiful, villagers friendly.
 A cold bath in a basin for the boys wherever there is a water well.
 We had the plan to reach Kayes but then when progress seems to be slow again during midday heat, we take the turn over the Balfing some 40km before Manantali.
 It is another 100km over bad roads in hilly terrain far away from civilisation.
 I am used to solitude, - but the boys?
 They cope well with the heat, the dust, swings of the vehicle on uneven roads, and in general with tooo many hours inside/on the road.
 And they'd better get used to all of that really quickly.

-6x6 Land Rover, not the Balfing nature reserve, just north some other nature reserve, around Koundian, Mali.
+6x6 Land Rover, not the Balfing nature reserve, around Koundian, Mali.

 Land Rover.

-6x6 Land Rover, and myself, still not the Balfing nature reserve, just north some other nature reserve, around Koundian, Mali.
+6x6 Land Rover nature reserve, around Koundian, Mali.

 me and ...

-6x6 Land Rover, David wants to drive, still not the Balfing nature reserve, just north some other nature reserve, around Koundian, Mali.
+6x6 Land Rover, David wants to drive. nature reserve, Mali.

 ...
 David can drive.